esphome/esphome-docs/components/lvgl/widgets.rst

         checked:
           bg_color: 0x00FF00 # here you apply styles to be used when in the respective state

-The state itself can be can be changed by interacting with the widget, or through :ref:`actions <lvgl-objupd-act>` with ``lvgl.widget.update``.
+The state itself can be can be changed by interacting with the widget, or through :ref:`actions <lvgl-automation-actions>` with ``lvgl.widget.update``.

 See :ref:`lvgl-cook-cover` for a cookbook example illustrating how to use styling and properties to show different states of a Home Assistant entity.